Jameson Golf Links

 PORTMARNOCK GOLF CLUB

-John III took a keen interest in golf and practised a rudimentary form of the game on the dune grassy dunes just south of his home.
+John III took a keen interest in golf and practised a rudimentary form of the game on the grassy dunes just south of the property.
 In 1893, two Scotsmen, William Pickeman and George Ross, rowed a small rowing boat to the peninsula from Burrow Beach and realised it was perfect for a proper layout.
-A year later, 9 holes opened for play with Mungo Park, winner of the 1874 Open Championship at Musselburgh Old course brought over to do the design and become Portmarnock’s first professional.
+A year later, 9 holes opened for play with Mungo Park, winner of the 1874 Open Championship at Musselburgh Old Course on Scotland’s East Lothian coast, brought over to do the design and become Portmarnock’s first professional.

 Two years later, another Scot, George Coburn, extended the course to eighteen holes.
 Pickeman was the driving force behind Portmarnock’s beginnings and went on to design other courses in Ireland.